Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: The big picture: getting the right context

 If we consider survival as a primary evolutionary goal, mediated by the agent's ability to adapt to a constantly changing environment as a strict Ashby's type control problem, we could be bound to Ashby's Law of Requisite Variety (\cite{conant1970every}): For an organism to converge to an optimal evolutionary goal or complete control, in Ashby's view the variety of compensatory actions that its control system is capable to execute must be able to cope with the perturbations that might occur in its environment.

-However, moving from a simplified control perspective, an adaptive learning system mediates this quest for complete control through by creating and constantly updating its internal representations or mappings of its environment.
-The infinite variety of all possible perturbations of the simplified, Ashby's type of system, are now mapped onto a finite set of action-triggering representations: its state space.
+However, moving from a simplified control perspective, an adaptive learning system mediates this quest for complete control by creating and constantly updating a model of the objective environment.
+The infinite variety of all possible perturbations of the simple Ashby's type of system are now mapped onto a finite set of action-triggering representations: its state space.

-An artificial learning agent moves from one-to-one assumption of (\cite{conant1970every}) to a many-to-many type of a relationship between, now finite sets of state and action representations.
-The evolutionary driven fitness realization shifts from a simple reactive compensatory role to a much demanding long-term survival-supporting role of forming an effective internal representations capable of effectively representing the features that are relevant to the agents goal.
-The focus on agents perception ability within general machine learning community began mostly with the introduction of perceptual aliasing term by \cite{whitehead1990active,whitehead1991learning} which would be later incorporated in a wider term of active perception.
+An artificial learning agent moves from the one-to-one perturbation-action assumption of (\cite{conant1970every}) to a many-to-many type of a relationship between finite sets of state and action pairs.
+The evolutionary-driven fitness realization shifts from a simple reactive compensatory role to a much demanding long-term survival-supporting role of forming effective internal representations capable of effectively representing the features that are relevant to the agent's goal.
+The focus on agent perception ability within the machine learning community began mostly with the introduction of perceptual aliasing term by \cite{whitehead1990active,whitehead1991learning} which would be later incorporated in the wider concept of \textit{active perception}.

-An actively perceiving artificial learning agent capable of effectively conveying the variety and importance of possible perturbations of the system through its internal representations while sustaining its discriminatory ability is capable of producing action polices that can exert an adequate amount of control over that system for the agent to be able to achieve its goal of adaptation.
-This work explores how and to which extent the artificial learning agents can maximize the potential of their internal representations capability of delivering the information that would be most supportive of the agents learning goals.
+An actively perceiving artificial learning agent capable of effectively conveying the variety and importance of possible perturbations of the system through its internal representations while sustaining its discriminatory ability is capable of producing action polices that can exert an adequate amount of control for the agent to be able to achieve its goal of adaptation.
+This work, under the \textit{communication channel} assumption, explores how and to which extent artificial learning agents can maximize the potential of their internal representations to deliver the information that would be most supportive for the learning goals.